jenunes/katacoda-scenarios/challenge-connecting-local-mongodb-instance/step3.md

-With the foundation done.
-Let's connect the MongoDB instance!
+With the foundation done and having the understanding of the components from the previous steps, we can now use it to connect the MongoDB instance!

 ## Mongo Shell:

+First, let's try connecting using the mongo shell(*[mongo](https://docs.mongodb.com/upcoming/reference/program/mongo/#mongodb-binary-bin.mongo)*) without the user and password.

 You can run the following command: